Miss Universe 2022

-Miss Universe 2022 was the 71st Miss Universe pageant, held at the New Orleans Morial Convention Center in New Orleans, Louisiana, United States on January 14, 2023.
+Miss Universe 2022 was the 71st Miss Universe pageant, held at the New Orleans Morial Convention Center in New Orleans, Louisiana, United States on 14 January 2023.
+This was the first edition held under the ownership of JKN Global Group.

-Harnaaz Sandhu of India crowned R'Bonney Gabriel of the United States as Miss Universe 2022.
-It is the United States' first victory in 10 years, and the ninth entrant from the United States to win the title, as well as the oldest entrant to be crowned, surpassing Andrea Meza of Mexico in 2020.
+At the conclusion of the event, Harnaaz Sandhu of India crowned R'Bonney Gabriel of the United States as Miss Universe 2022, marking the ninth victory of the United States in the pageant.
+R'Bonney Gabriel was the oldest entrant to be crowned, surpassing Andrea Meza of Mexico in 2020.

-Contestants from 84 countries and territories competed in this year's pageant.
+Contestants from eighty-three countries and territories competed in this year's pageant.
 The competition was hosted by Jeannie Mai and Miss Universe 2012 Olivia Culpo; Culpo last served as host during Miss Universe 2020, while Mai last served as backstage correspondent during Miss Universe 2014.
 Miss Universe 2018 Catriona Gray and Zuri Hall served as backstage correspondents.
-This marks the first time in a 70-year history to have an all-female presenting panel.

-This was the first edition of the pageant to be held under the ownership of Thailand-based JKN Global Group, which purchased the Miss Universe Organization from WME/IMG on October 26, 2022.
-The competition was the first event since 1954 not to be televised in any major American television network, but it would air on the streaming provider The Roku Channel as the official broadcaster of the show for the first time.
-It was also the first Miss Universe event to be aired by JKN Global Group's television networks, JKN18 and JKN-CNBC as the pageant's official broadcaster for Thailand where the expanded headquarters of Miss Universe Organization are located.
+The competition was the first event since 1954 not to be televised on any major American television network, but it would air on the streaming provider The Roku Channel as the official broadcaster of the show for the first time.

 Background

 Location and date

 In September 2022, Puerto Rican newspaper El Vocero reported that an email had been sent to national directors stating that the 2022 edition of Miss Universe would be held in the first quarter of 2023, due to the potential clash of dates with the 2022 FIFA World Cup in November and December 2022.
 El Vocero also reported that Los Angeles, Miami, and New Orleans in the United States and Nha Trang in Vietnam were seen as potential host cities.

-Later in September, Miss Universe Organization (MUO) president Paula Shugart stated in an interview with ABS-CBN News and Current Affairs that the pageant would be held in January 2023, confirming that the reason for the postponement was to avoid a potential conflict with the 2022 FIFA World Cup.
+Later in September, Miss Universe Organization president Paula Shugart stated in an interview with ABS-CBN News and Current Affairs that the pageant would be held in January 2023, confirming that the reason for the postponement was to avoid a potential conflict with the 2022 FIFA World Cup.
 Shugart additionally confirmed that the host city would likely be announced during the following week.
-On September 19, the MUO announced that the pageant would be held on January 14, 2023, at the New Orleans Morial Convention Center in New Orleans, Louisiana.
+On 19 September, the MUO announced that the pageant would be held on 14 January 2023, at the New Orleans Morial Convention Center in New Orleans, Louisiana.
 This will be the fourth time in the pageant's history that the event is held after the relative calendar year has ended; this previously occurred during the 2014, 2016, and 2020 editions, when they all took place the following year.